darktable-org/dtdocs/README.md

 hugo
 ```

 The static files are now available to deploy to a webhost in the `public` directory.
+This is currently performed automatically when new changes are pushed to the master branch, via github Actions.

 ## PDF